-Legal Services of Southern Piedmont’s mission is to ensure a full measure of justice for those in need.
-LSSP provides a wide range of civil legal assistance to eligible low-income persons in the Charlotte metropolitan area and west-central NC.
+Charlotte Center for Legal Advocacy, formerly Legal Services of Southern Piedmont, provides a wide range of civil legal assistance to low-income people in the Charlotte metropolitan area and west-central NC.

 2016 Community Impact Report

-Watch our videos to learn more about what we do and who our clients are.
+Watch our videos to learn more about us!

-In the 1967 War on Poverty, the Office of Economic Opportunity made a grant to the Mecklenburg County Bar and the Charlotte Area Fund to establish the Legal Aid Society of Mecklenburg County (LASMC) to provide civil legal assistance to low-income people.
+Charlotte Center for Legal Advocacy opened its doors in 1967 to help fight the War on Poverty.
+The Office of Economic Opportunity made a grant to the Mecklenburg County Bar and the Charlotte Area Fund to establish the Legal Aid Society of Mecklenburg County (LASMC) to provide civil legal assistance to low-income people.
 The organization began operation with three attorneys and two secretaries.

 Beginning in 1975, federal funding for local legal services programs was expanded to reach every county in the nation, and in 1979, LASMC changed its name to Legal Services of Southern Piedmont (LSSP) and expanded to include Cabarrus, Gaston, Stanly and Union Counties.